asvetliakov/move-imports/README.md

 ## How to Use

-Just move/rename folder in VSCode
+Just move/rename folder or file in VSCode

 ## Features